dovuofficial/dovu-scooter-demo/readme.md

 	2b.
 Update **DOVU_API_CLIENT_SECRET=** with the **Secret**.
 3. Restart the local **Scooter** app with **cmd + c** and rerun ``make start``.

-You should now be able to create scooter users and link a DOVU user, when a user from scooter submits an issue the respective
+You should now be able to create scooter users and link a DOVU user, when a user from scooter submits an issue the respective DOVU user will receive an award of **0.01 DOV**.

 # Experimenting with the sandbox API